Chief Residents' Message

 We are so glad that you are considering Northwestern Neurology for your residency training, and we are excited to share some of our favorite parts of the program with you.

 The goal of our program is to provide a solid foundation in clinical neurology.
-Northwestern Memorial Hospital (NMH) is in the heart of downtown Chicago and we serve as a quaternary referral center and are the second-largest provider of charity care in Illinois.
+Northwestern Memorial Hospital (NMH) is in the heart of downtown Chicago, serves as a quaternary referral center, and is the second-largest provider of charity care in Illinois.
 This provides exposure to a diverse patient population with a wide range of pathologies and ensures a robust, well-rounded clinical experience.
 We have world-renowned faculty in all subspecialties of neurology that are excited about teaching trainees and engaged in all types of research from bench to bedside.

-But most of all, our residents sincerely enjoy what they do, the environment they work in, and they feel supported both inside and outside the hospital by their colleagues and faculty.
-We both found academic and personal fulfillment at Northwestern throughout our neurology training.
+As residents, we sincerely enjoy what we do and feel supported both inside and outside the hospital by our colleagues and faculty.
+We found both academic and personal fulfillment at Northwestern throughout our neurology training.
+Chicago is an amazing, vibrant city for both work and play.
+Some of our favorite activities include sampling the incredible restaurant scene, attending different summer festivals, doing outdoor activities by the lake, or visiting one of Chicago’s many unique neighborhoods.
 We hope you strongly consider joining our program!

 Current Chief Residents